 How does Dr. Stewart treat snoring, obstructive sleep apnea, and other sleep-related breathing disorders?

-As the Dental Director of Dental Sleep Medicine of Michigan, P.C., Dr. Stewart screens patients for sleep disorders in his Livonia office.
+As the Dental Director of Dental Sleep Medicine of Michigan, P.L.C., Dr. Stewart screens patients for sleep disorders in his Livonia office.
 He refers patients who may have a sleep disorder to a sleep physician for an evaluation and sleep test.
 If you are diagnosed with obstructive sleep apnea or snoring, Dr. Stewart will work closely with your sleep physician and sleep lab to determine the best treatment option for you.

 How does an oral appliance for sleep apnea work?